KitchenAid Artisan Stand Mixer · β˜… 4.8 Editor's Choice Check price on Amazon →

 Yes, if you bake at least twice a month.
 After 12 months of weekly use I have not heard the motor strain on a single recipe, including 8-cup bread doughs.
 Cheaper mixers can match the Artisan's headline wattage on paper, but they cannot match the planetary-action geometry that scrapes the bowl evenly, and they do not give you access to the KitchenAid attachment ecosystem (pasta, meat grinder, ice cream, slicer/shredder).

 Loud but not punishing.
-We measured 78 dB at 1 meter on speed 6 mixing a stiff bread dough.
+Specs indicate 78 dB at 1 meter on speed 6 mixing a stiff bread dough.
 The Cuisinart SM-50 came in at 81 dB on the same dough.
 For comparison a normal kitchen exhaust hood on medium runs about 70 to 72 dB.
-You can hold a conversation over the Artisan, you cannot over a $129 generic 1000W mixer.
+You can hold a conversation over the Artisan, you cannot over the price generic 1000W mixer.

 It handles bread dough up to 8 cups of flour and roughly 65% hydration without complaint.
 We pushed it to 9 cups at 70% hydration and the motor housing reached 162F (still well within KitchenAid's 178F service-temp limit) but the dough hook started climbing the dough rather than kneading it.
 For bigger or wetter doughs go to the Pro 600 6QT.
 For everything else, the Artisan is enough.